turlodales/BlueBoard-iPadOS/README.md

 - [x] iPadOS 13.0

-my plain is to make a working verson of BlueBoard for ios 13.0 to 13.X.X
+my plain is to make a working verson of BlueBoard for iPadOS 13.0 to 13.X.X

 why am i putting is on github: